RunLittleTurtle/the-brain-ai-scraper/docs/systemDocs/Development Plan.md

 1.  **`scraper:static_v1`** (Formerly `fetch_cheerio_v1`)
     *   **Purpose:** Handles basic static HTML websites or API endpoints.
 Efficient for simple targets.
     *   **Implementation:** Use `axios` with robust configuration (timeouts, retries on network errors, header handling, proxy support via `https-proxy-agent`).
 Use `cheerio` for server-side DOM parsing and data extraction.
+    *   **Processor Integration:** Used by the `ExecutionProcessor` and `SampleGenerationProcessor` for static content scraping.
+Can be selected automatically by the `BuildAnalysisProcessor` or switched to by the `RefinementProcessor` based on user feedback.
     *   **Config Params:** `selectors: { [fieldName: string]: string | { selector: string, attribute?: string, type?: 'text'|'html'|'number' } }`, `targetUrlPattern?` (regex to validate URL), `method?: 'GET' | 'POST'`, `body?: any`, `responseType?: 'json' | 'html'`.
     *   **Interface Adherence:** Implement `initialize`, `run`. `cleanup` likely no-op.
     *   **Dependencies:** `axios`, `cheerio`, `https-proxy-agent`.